pochiehliu/CNN-for-Digit-Recognition/README.md

 ## Persoanl Prohect: Digit recognition

 This personal project is trying to apply two simple algorithm, kNN and SVM, on digit recognition as a baseline model.
-Then apply convolutional neural network (CNN) on same problem.
+Then build  convolutional neural network (CNN) using numpy on same dataset.

 ### Steps